-Here’s a brief guide that outlines things that most likely won’t be reported on a criminal background check:
+Here’s a list of things that most likely won’t be present on your criminal background check:

 1. Minor Offenses/Infractions

-In most instances, minor offenses such as traffic violations*, jaywalking, or littering will be omitted from one’s criminal background report.
-Such infractions are usually only punishable by a small fine and aren’t necessarily considered crimes.
+In many instances, minor offenses such as traffic violations, jaywalking, or littering will be omitted from one’s criminal background report.
+Such infractions are usually punishable only by a small fine and aren’t necessarily crimes— though the inclusion of such records varies by jurisdiction.
 There are times, however, when related offenses become misdemeanors due to severity.

-As an example, a normal speeding ticket will be logged as an infraction, but if the speed recorded is dangerously high, the offense could cross the line into reckless driving— a misdemeanor in most states.
+For example, a standard speeding ticket will be logged as an infraction, but if the speed recorded is dangerously high, the offense could cross the line into reckless driving— a misdemeanor in most states.

 2. Expunged/Sealed Records

-Expungement basically means to be erased or removed completely— stricken from the record so to speak.
-Depending on a number of factors, a charge can become eligible for expungement.
-When eligible, the individual who owns the record can send a formal expungement request to the court and, upon approval from a judge, it will be removed.
+Expungement means to be erased or removed completely— stricken from the record, so to speak.
+Depending on several factors, a charge can become eligible for expungement.
+When eligible, the individual who owns the record can send a formal expungement request to the court, and upon approval from a judge, it will be removed.

-But, as long as a record is sealed or expunged, it won’t be showing up on a standard background check report.
+But, as long as a record is sealed or expunged, it won’t be showing up on your standard background check report.

 3. Juvenile Records